Sitetheory/Sitetheory-Docs/API/Overview.rst

 Sort
 ====
-By default the API sorts by timeEdit.
+By default the API sorts by timeEdit DESC (most recent).

 Variable: `sort` or `qs` ("query sort")
-Value: string of field name
+Value: string of valid field name, which are visible in the meta.searchable fields list in the API meta object.
-Example: `/Api/{ENTITY}/?qs=name
+Example: `/Api/{ENTITY}/?qs=versions.title

+If you need to sort by more than one field, you can pass a comma separated list of sort options.
+Example: `/Api/{ENTITY}/?qs=versions.title ASC, versions.pullout DESC

 Sort Order
 ==========
 By default the API sorts by DESC.
+If you don't want to modify the field that is sorting and only want to modify the order, you can pass in just the sortOrder.

 Variable: `sortOrder` or `qso` ("query sort order")
 Value: `ASC`, `DESC`
 Example: `/Api/{ENTITY}/?qso=ASC

 Output Format